codesidian/Python-MissionChiefBot/README.md

 ## How to use
-Download the code, install Python then open up a cmd and type in the following:
+Download the code, and install Python then extract the files to a folder

-`pip install -r requirements.txt`-

 Once done open the `config.ini` and replace corresponding `email` and `password` with your account information, and `url` with the domain your account is registered on such as `https://www.missionchief.co.uk/`.
 `mission_batch_amount` is the amount of missions it will do per batch, so if it finds 100 missions.
 It will do the set amount.

+### Windows
-Once you're done, do the following in a cmd inside the project - it will run the bot for you.
+Once you're done double click the `run.bat` located in the mail folder.
+This will force check any requirements and run the script for you.

-`py missionchief_bot.py`
+### Linux
+ `cd` into the botfiles folder, and run either `python missionchief_bot.py` or `py missionchief_bot.py` depending on your python version

+ ### Mac
+ `cd` into the botfiles folder, and run either `python missionchief_bot.py` or `py missionchief_bot.py` depending on your python version

 ## Issues / Bugs / Errors